-The term Engineering is generally an extremely broad term.
-A quick google search of "become an engineer in the nuclear industry" brings up a very wide range of varying results.
+The term "Engineering" is generally broad.
+A quick google search of "become an engineer in the nuclear industry" brings up an extensive range of varying results.
 So, it is a good idea to be clear in what is meant by engineering when considering your "nuclear engineer salary" google search.

-We include the following disciplines associated within the design elements of nuclear projects as engineering.
+We include the following disciplines associated with the design elements of nuclear projects as Engineering.

 Electrical, Control and Instrumentation (EC&I),

-We have not included the functions of Project Management, Quality, Health, Safety & Environmental (QHSE), Manufacture and Site Works on power stations.
+We have not included the functions of Project Management, Quality, Health, Safety & Environmental (QHSE), Manufacture and Site Works.
 They have different pay grades to the salary of a nuclear engineer.
 We've also concentrated on the UK here and not the United States.

 There is a wide range of roles available depending on the outcomes of the project that is being completed.
 Construction projects required different skills sets from those undertaking research and development.
-Nuclear engineer employees from Principal to Design Engineer to Graduate are offered across all functions.
+Nuclear engineer employees from Principal, to Design Engineer, to Graduate are offered across all functions.

-The need for Nuclear Engineering is for the production of designs that satisfy a technical specification and user requirements.
+Nuclear Engineering's objective is the production of designs that satisfy the technical specification and user requirements.
 This is achieved by providing verification and validation.
 By participating in any radiological and conventional safety reviews considering the radioactive material involved in the work.
 By providing the required documentation.
 All to enable the project to take the design from paper to realisation and ultimate implementation.
-For nuclear power this is building new nuclear power stations, decommissioning old, legacy facilities and supporting the nuclear deterrent programme.
+For nuclear power, this is building new nuclear power stations, decommissioning old, legacy facilities and supporting the nuclear deterrent programme.

-To help you with this we have pre-searched the most popular roles below.
-Click on the ones of interest to you to find out further information on the specific requirements of any one role.
+To help you with this, we have pre-searched the most famous roles below.
+Click on the ones of interest to find out further information on the specific requirements of anyone role.

-It is worth noting that as a minimum the below 5 requirements will be included within the criteria:
+It is worth noting that as a minimum, the below five requirements will be included within the criteria: